lucas2kdk/rosenvold.tech/content/posts/Firmware Update Cisco IOS.md

 tags: ['Cisco', 'Networking', 'School']
 ---

-# How to Update Firmware on Cisco IOS Equipment

-Connect to the equipment using a console connection.

 ## Required Equipment
 - Downloaded firmware files.
 - An empty USB drive formatted as FAT32.